HTC coupon codes for May 2026 | $40 OFF

 HTC offers a 14-day return policy on physical VIVE products from when you’ve received your order.
 Bear in mind that shipping costs are not included in the refund, and the items must be in brand-new condition when returned.
 To start a return, you need to contact the customer service team.
 Digital products are non-refundable unless it’s a pre-order and you haven’t received it.

-Free games: HTC’s VIVEPORT has some free PC VR games for you to enjoy.
-Just go to the ‘Games & Apps’ section of the VIVEPORT website to see what freebies you can bag!
+HTC’s VIVEPORT offers customers some free VR games for you to enjoy if you're looking for new titles on a low (or no) budget).
+To see what's currently available from the brand's catalog, just go to the ‘Games & Apps’ section of the VIVEPORT website and take a look at which freebies you can bag.

 How to use HTC promo codes